Oral Health in Sport

 The Faculty of Sport and Exercise Medicine (FSEM) UK recognises that poor oral health of athletes is a consistent finding in research studies and has produced this six point guide for sport and exercise medicine practitioners.

-- The prevalence of oral diseases in athletes is poorly understood, but is likely to be high on the basis of current evidence.
-Data suggest that dental caries, dental erosion and poor periodontal health are similar per age group to disadvantaged populations.
+2 – The prevalence of oral diseases in athletes is high with common self-reported negative effects on training, performance and wellbeing.
+On average, the percentage of athletes affected are: dental caries and dental erosion 50%, more severe gum disease 20%.
 Other oral conditions such as infections around wisdom teeth, pericoronitis, may also affect athletic performance.

-- Oral diseases are preventable and simple interventions with good evidence of efficacy exist.
-Work is ongoing to produce a prevention toolkit for athletes based on best available evidence.
-In the interim, prevention should be based on key simple messages including, minimising carbohydrate intake and acidic sports drinks as far as practicable (both amount and frequency), flossing once daily, toothbrushing twice daily for two minutes, use of fluoride toothpastes with at least 1,450ppm fluoride but preferably 5,000ppm and dental examinations twice yearly including application of sodium fluoride varnish.
+4 – Oral diseases are preventable and simple interventions with good evidence of efficacy exist.
+A prevention toolkit for athletes based on best available evidence is available*.
+Key simple messages including, minimising carbohydrate intake and acidic sports drinks not essential for training, performance or recovery (both amount and frequency), between tooth cleaning before toothbrushing, toothbrushing twice daily for two minutes, use of fluoride toothpastes with at least 1,450ppm fluoride but preferably 2,800ppm or higher and dental examinations twice yearly including application of sodium fluoride varnish.

-©Faculty of Sport and Exercise Medicine UK - Oral Health in Sport October 2014, to be reviewed October 2017.
+©Faculty of Sport and Exercise Medicine UK – Oral Health in Sport October 2014, reviewed and updated March 2018, next review due March 2021.

 Needleman et al. Oral health and impact on performance of athletes participating in the London 2012 Olympic Games: a cross-sectional study.
 Br J Sports Med 2013 47: 1054-1058